National Merit Scholarship Program

 Offers awards to qualified students of Asian and Pacific Islander heritage.

 Cobell Scholarship (awarded by Indigenous Education, Inc.)

-Offers merit- and need-based scholarships to qualified students of Native American heritage.
+Offers merit- and need-based scholarships to qualified American Indian and Alaska Native students.

 Horatio Alger Association